Our products

 3. Pour in the white wine and stir until absorbed.

-4. Start adding the hot broth, one ladle at a time, stirring frequently.
+4. Begin adding the hot broth, one ladleful at a time, stirring frequently.
 Each addition should be absorbed before adding the next.
 This process takes 16-18 minutes.

 5. When the rice is al dente (creamy but with a firm bite in the center of the grain), remove from heat.

-6. Add the remaining butter, Parmesan, and shredded smoked eel.
+6. Add the remaining butter, Parmesan, and flaked smoked eel.
 Stir vigorously for 30 seconds (mantecatura): this emulsifies the fat with the starch and creates the characteristic creamy texture of risotto.

-8. Serve with black pepper, chives, and a drizzle of EVOO.
+8. Serve with black pepper, chives, and a drizzle of olive oil.

 Pairing: what to drink with smoked eel

-Smoked eel is a fatty and intense product that needs drinks with acidity, freshness, or bubbles to cleanse the palate:
+Smoked eel is a rich and intense product that needs drinks with acidity, freshness, or bubbles to cleanse the palate:

 • Dry Riesling (Alsace or Mosel): The perfect pairing.
-The acidity of Riesling cuts through the fat, and its mineral notes complement the smoky flavor.
+The acidity of Riesling cuts through the fat, and its mineral notes complement the smokiness.
 It's the wine drunk with smoked eel in Germany and the Netherlands, and for good reason.

-• Cava brut nature: The bubbles cleanse the palate, and the dryness of brut nature doesn't compete with the complexity of the fish.
+• Cava brut nature: The bubbles cleanse the palate, and the dryness of brut nature does not compete with the complexity of the fish.
 An excellent Spanish option.

 • Albariño: Fresh, with marked acidity and saline notes that complement the marine character of the eel.

-• Lager or pilsner beer: Ice-cold, clean, and straightforward.
+• Lager or pilsner beer: Well chilled, clean, and uncomplicated.
 The most casual option and one of the best working.

 • Gin and tonic: The botanicals of gin and the quinine of tonic create an interesting contrast with the smokiness.
 It's not a classic pairing, but it works surprisingly well as an aperitif.